 I started the descent into Julian, weaving amongst the pretty white boulders and eventually hitting the flat desert floor.
 I hiked almost 6 miles in record time, but felt the nerves rise knowing I needed to hitch a ride to Julian since it's 13 miles off the trail.

 I approached the road slowly and saw a blue van waiting by the trailhead, and a guy with a long beard standing next to it, talking to a hiker in the van.
 I had already pulled out my pepper spray just to be safe.

 When he spotted me, he said, "Need a ride to Julian?"
 I said yes, and he introduced himself as "Ghost," a trail angel who often gives rides.
 "Trap Set" was already in the van and greeted me.
-I asked if I could take a photo of his licence plate and he happly obliged.
+I asked if I could take a photo of his license plate and he happily obliged.
 I had heard that Julian was a very hiker friendly town and that people would often hang out by the trail to offer rides, so none of this seemed weird to me.